cyplo/talks/conferences/slides.md

 ## what: artificial intelligence

-Note: ever fascinated by Conway's game of life ?
+Note: ever fascinated by Conway's game of life ? automatas like that there. also game of life is a 'game' = lots of game industry people there

 ---